 Wildlife rehabilitation is the rescue and care of injured and orphaned wildlife.
 Primarily this focuses on neonates and baby wildlife but it may also include juveniles and adults.
 The goal of rehabilitation is to put the animal back into the wild when it’s ready to live on its own.

 Wildlife Rehabilitators play an important role as conservationists and humanitarians.
 Rescued wildlife often have human inflicted injuries that may be caused by being hit by a car or lawnmower, the parents being trapped or shot, or habitat destruction.
+They may be displaced or injured due to floods and fires occurring in their habitat.

 The rehabilitator provides medical care, feedings, as well as natural experiences so that animals can be returned to their native environment.

-The National Wildlife Rehabilitation Association defines wildlife rehabilitation as the professional care given to sick, injured, and orphaned wild animals with the ultimate goal of having them be returned to their natural habitat.
+The National Wildlife Rehabilitation Association defines wildlife rehabilitation as the “professional care given to sick, injured, and orphaned wild animals with the ultimate goal of having them be returned to their natural habitat.”

 WHY DOES WILDLIFE NEED TO BE REHABILITATED?

 Research shows that the majority of injured, ill, and orphaned wild animals handled by rehabilitators are suffering not because of "natural" occurrences, but because of human intervention -- some accidental, some intentional, many preventable.
-Injuries due to cars, mowers, firearms, traps, kids throwing stones, poisons, oil spills, pets, can be life-threatening.
+Injuries due to cars, mowers, firearms, traps, kids throwing stones, poisons, oil spills, domestic pets, can be life-threatening.
+Rehabilitators treat injuries in these animals by either caring for them until they can be released or having them humanely euthanized.

 The video below will show you step by step how to put together a car kit in case you come along an injured or orphaned baby animal.